nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ### Get an External RelationshipTemplate

 In order to send out own Relationship request to other parties, a RelationshipTemplate must be fetched from the external party.
 The RelationshipTemplate is created by the external party and then usually shared by a truncated reference over a link or QR code.
-This reference can be used to retrieve the actual RelationshipTemplate, for example with requested attribute.
+This reference can be used to retrieve the actual RelationshipTemplate, for example with requested Attribute.

 ![Get RelationshipTemplate Sequence Diagram]({{ '/assets/diagrams/integrate/Connector_GetTemplate.png' | relative_url }} "Get RelationshipTemplate")